intsab/Android-MVVM/README.md

-# Daggar2 Demo
+# Daggar 2 Demo
- Dagger-2 basic Implementation
+ Dagger-2 Implementation Sample / Retrfit Sample / Coroutines Sample / MVVM Sample
 # Features
 The application has 1 screen that shows a list of comments on a post.
 (Dummy Json from https://jsonplaceholder.typicode.com/)
 ## Implementation